Arundel2017/oop_notes/notes.md

 - To use a type from a **namespace** you need to `#include` it at the start of your file, and either refer to it using namespace notation `std::cout` or bring the namespace into scope `using namespace std;` (can lead to name clashes so avoid where possible) or the particular type `using std::cout;` then just `cout` will work.
 - C++ also allows **User Defined Types**, also known as **Classes**, which are *first class citizens*.
 - Before an object can be used it must be **initialized** which allocates the memory correctly depending on type.
 - A named variable can only be used if it is in **scope**.
+- Scope is a region of program text.
+A name is declared in a scope, and is valid (or "in scope") from the point of declaration to the end of that scope.
 There are four levels of scope:
   - **Local Scope** - a name declared in a function, lambda or local block `{}`, includes function parameters.
   - **Class Scope** - a name is called a **member name** if it is declared in a class, outside any function or lambda.
   - **Namespace Scope** - a name is called a **namespace member name** if declared in a namespace outside a function/lambda.
   - **Global Scope** - a name declared outside any construct.
-- variables can be made *immutable* by declaring them as `const` (meaning "I promise not to change this"), or `constexpr` (meaning "to be evaluated at compile time"), the difference is when the value is calculated either run-time or compile time respectively.
+- Variables can be made *immutable* by declaring them as `const` (meaning "I promise not to change this"), or `constexpr` (meaning "to be evaluated at compile time"), the difference is when the value is calculated either run-time or compile time respectively.
-- in variable declarations `*` signifies a **pointer** and `&` signifies a **reference**.
+- In variable declarations `*` signifies a **pointer** and `&` signifies a **reference**.
 Both are ways to denote an object in memory without evaluating or copying it.
 The syntax to access the values is different (see *Tour*, p.
 11)